Your Spouse or Partner

 IMPORTANT NOTICE: Beginning March 1, 2019, common-law partners will be permitted to submit property division orders or agreements for division of a pension benefit.
 For more information, please contact 1-877-809-SFPP (7377).

 Your pension partner has special rights regarding your pension.
-Depending on your individual circumstances, your pension partner may be eligible to receive part of your SFPP benefit in the event your relationship ends.
-And, SFPP provides your pension partner with the possibility of a lifetime pension in the event of your death, a right which differentiates your pension partner from your beneficiaries.
+Depending on your individual circumstances, your pension partner may be eligible to receive part of your benefit in the event your relationship ends.
+SFPP also provides your pension partner with the possibility of a lifetime pension in the event of your death, a right which differentiates your pension partner from your beneficiaries.

 If you divorce or separate, your pension partner may be entitled to a portion of your SFPP pension benefit.